 Query Independent Relevance

-A web page might be broken up into lines of text, and query independent features might be identified for each line.
-Since these features are independent of the query used in a search, they focus upon quality rather than potential relevance to any specific query that might be submitted by a searcher.
+A web page might be broken up into lines of text, and query-independent features might be identified for each line.
+Since these features are independent of the query used in a search, they focus upon quality rather than potential relevance to any specific query that a searcher might submit.

 Some examples of query-independent features:

 - How common one or more words in the line are (a frequency with which various words are typically used, possibly excluding words such as “the,” “and,” and “or.”)